-Unwanted or unsolicited (advertising) emails (legal guidelines: references, Telecommunications Act) will be treated accordingly by appropriate measures TU-wide or at subdomain level.
+Unwanted or unsolicited (advertising) emails (legal guidelines: references, Telecommunications Act) are treated accordingly by appropriate measures TU-wide or at sub-domain level.

 The domain/hostname part of the email sender's address must be fully qualified and resolvable via DNS.